Danack/PHP-to-Javascript/README.md

 There is a page with a set of example code that can be [converted online here] (http://www.basereality.com/PHPToJavascript/) "PHP to Javascript conversion").

+This is not meant to be use to convert arbitrary PHP code to Javascript as that is not possible due to differences between the two languages.
+It is meant to be used to write explicitly simple PHP code that can also be compiled to Javascript, rather than converting vast swathes of PHP to Javascript.

 How to use
 ==========